abnergalvez/kuantaz_api_test/README.md

 The field names of the different resources are in **Spanish**.

+An endpoint containing the following information is requested:
+1. Benefits sorted by year.
+2. total amount per year.
+3. Number of benefits per year.
+4. Filter only the benefits that meet the maximum and minimum amounts.
+5. Each benefit must have its own profile.
+6. Sort by year, from highest to lowest.

 ## 📦 Installation

 There are two ways to run the application (App in Laravel 11):